-Without getting real long winded, I’d like to mention that for the better part of my 30’s and 40’s I spent living high in the Black Hills of western South Dakota at 6400 feet elevation after building my own 3000 sq ft. mountain top home, which became known as the Rubicon.
+Without getting real long winded, I’d like to mention that for the better part of my 30’s and 40’s I spent living high in the Black Hills of western South Dakota at 6400 feet elevation building my a 3000 sq ft. mountain top home, which became known as “the Rubicon”.
 No challenge developed my life more than that experience.

-My other talents consist of photography, airbrush painting, fine art, water colors, pen & ink, calligraphy, charcoal, graphic design, architectural/structural drafting and of course construction.
+My other passions in life include photography, airbrush painting, fine art, water colors, pen & ink, calligraphy, charcoal, graphic design, architectural/structural drafting and of course construction.

 My life timeline – I Relocated to Beautiful Gulf Coast of Florida 01/2014